AdaCore/spark2014/docs/lrm/source/subprograms.rst

     * within an actual parameter in a generic instantiation when the corresponding generic formal parameter is ghost.

+    A ghost attribute like ``Initialized`` shall only be referenced where a ghost entity would be allowed.

 11. A ghost entity shall not be referenced within an aspect specification [(including an aspect-specifying pragma)]